 practical embedded, llc

 MattHEW Redifer

-Matthew Redifer is an aerospace engineer with more than 33 years of experience in advanced flight systems, including 26 years at NASA Armstrong Flight Research Center.
-He has led the design, integration, and flight testing of experimental aircraft, autonomous systems, avionics, and spacecraft programs spanning electric propulsion, hypersonics, remote sensing, and advanced autonomy.
+During a 26-year career at NASA's Armstrong Flight Research Center, he led the design, integration, and flight testing of experimental aircraft, spacecraft, avionics, and autonomous systems spanning electric propulsion, hypersonics, remote sensing, and advanced autonomy.

-Redifer also designed the Autopilot Interface Computer for the UAVSAR airborne radar platform, a precision autopilot system developed for NASA and the Jet Propulsion Laboratory that continues to support Earth science research missions today.
-NASA awarded him the Exceptional Service Medal for his contributions to UAVSAR and related flight research programs.
+Redifer also designed the Autopilot Interface Computer for the UAVSAR airborne radar platform, a precision autopilot system developed for NASA and the Jet Propulsion Laboratory that continues to support Earth science research missions.
+He received NASA's Exceptional Service Medal for his contributions to UAVSAR and related flight research programs.

+practical embedded, llc